Judge Roasts Ghislaine Maxwell's 'Eleventh-Hour' Bid to Block Deposition

 “This language was rejected by Ms. Maxwell because of her concerns that [Giuffre] and her lawyers were acting as either express or de facto agents of the government,” the letter states.
 “The language agreed upon, and made an order of this court, specifically excluded an exception for law enforcement.”

-Maxwell pleaded guilty earlier this month at a hearing where she was denied bail.
+Maxwell pleaded not guilty earlier this month at a hearing where she was denied bail.
 Her trial has been scheduled for July 2021, a year to this month.